Unboxed-Software/solana-course/content/token22-metadata.md

   });
   ```

-Note that the `createUpdateFieldInstruction` updates only one field at a time, so if you want to have more than one custom field you will have to call this method multiple times.
+Note that the `createUpdateFieldInstruction` updates only one field at a time.
+If you want to have more than one custom field, you will have to call this method multiple times.
 You can use the same method to update the basic metadata fields as well:

 ```ts
   const updateMetadataFieldInstructions = createUpdateFieldInstruction({